katacoda-scenarios/kubernetes-bootcamp-scenarios/5/step1.md

 We should have 1 Pod.
 If not, run the command again.
 This shows:

-The DESIRED state is showing the configured number of replicas
+The READY column shows the ratio of CURRENT to DESIRED replicas

-The CURRENT state show how many replicas are running now
+CURRENT is the number of replicas running now

+DESIRED is the configured number of replicas

 The UP-TO-DATE is the number of replicas that were updated to match the desired (configured) state